-Program.
-Pursuant to Rule 6.72-O, where the price of a series of a Ether Fund option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.31 Any and all new series of Ether Fund options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 6.4-O and 6.72-O, as applicable.
-Further, the Exchange notes that Rule 4.16-O, which governs margin requirements applicable to the trading of all options on the Exchange, including options on ETFs and ETPs, will also apply to the trading of Ether Fund options.
+Pursuant to Rule 903, Commentary .05(a), which governs strike prices of series of options on ETFs, the interval between strike prices of series of options on Ether Funds will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.24 Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program,25 the \$0.50 Strike Program,26 the \$2.50 Strike Price Program,27 and the \$5 Strike Program.28 Pursuant to Rule 960NY, where the price of a series of a Ether Fund option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.29 Any and all new series of Ether Fund options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 903 and 960NY, as applicable.
+Further, the Exchange notes that Rule 462, which governs margin requirements applicable to the trading of all options on the Exchange, including options on ETFs and ETPs, will also apply to the trading of Ether Fund options.

-The Exchange may authorize for trading a FLEX option class on any equity security if it may authorize for trading a non-FLEX option class on that equity security pursuant to Rule 5.3-O, subject to specified exceptions.
-At this time, the Exchange is not proposing to permit Ether Fund options to trade as
+The Exchange may authorize for trading a FLEX option class on any equity security if it may authorize for trading a non-FLEX option class on that equity security pursuant to Rule 915, subject to specified exceptions.30 At this time, the Exchange is not proposing to may add a new series of options on an individual stock until the close of trading on the business day prior to expiration.
+See id.